JDongian/python-jamo/README.rst

 .. image:: https://readthedocs.org/projects/python-jamo/badge/?version=latest
     :target: https://readthedocs.org/projects/python-jamo/?badge=latest

-Python-jamo is a Python Hangul syllable decomposition and sythesis library for working with Hangul characters and jamo.
+Python-jamo is a Python Hangul syllable decomposition and synthesis library for working with Hangul characters and jamo.

 Currently in beta release, function names are subject to change, but there is